 Best holiday rental deals in East Sussex

-Search through 6,567 rentals featured in East Sussex and find a great place for your holidays.
-HomeToGo allows you to instantly compare the offers of each property from different providers to find the best price and save up to 61%.
+Browse 6,927 rentals featured in East Sussex and find a great place for your holidays.
+HomeToGo allows you to instantly compare the offers for each rental from different providers to find the best price and save up to 41%.

 Recommended holiday lettings in East Sussex

-Rent a holiday apartment, home or cottage in East Sussex: from £25 per night
+Rent a holiday home, apartment or cottage in East Sussex from just £22 per night

 Recommended pet-friendly holiday lettings

 Most popular holiday lettings with a fireplace

 Best holiday homes with a patio or terrace

 The graph shows the average rental prices for the next twelve months in East Sussex.
 The most expensive prices are in June (29/06 - 06/07).
 Prices reach an average of £124 per night.
 On the other hand, in February you will find the cheapest prices (01/02 - 08/02).
 The average price this week is £92 a night.

 The availability graph shows the percentage of available rentals in East Sussex.
 In one week of January (11/01 - 18/01), 54% of the holiday homes are booked.
 On the other hand, the week with the most available offers is in October (12/10 - 19/10).